Sunjuhyeong/SAM_STBAVA/README.md

 ### License

-This project is released under the Apache 2.0 license as found in the [LICENSE](https://www.notion.so/LICENSE) file.
+This project is released under the MIT License.